HLammers/cybo-drummer/README.md

 ##### OUT 4/4 – Output Presets
 ###### output device
+* Select the output device for which you want to add or edit an output preset
+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, output device can be set to an already mapped device by playing the trigger/note on your input device that is mapped to that output device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### output preset
+* Select the output preset you want to set up or edit
+* Select ‘[add new]’ (the value after the last existing preset) to add a new preset
+* Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the preset
+* Press the DEL button to delete the preset
+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, outut preset can be set to an already mapped preset by playing the trigger/note on your input device that is mapped to the output preset (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### trigger 1 to 6
+* Select up to 6 output triggers (belonging to the selected output device) which will be triggered by the selected output preset
 ###### note (1 to 6)
+* Optionally set a note to be sent out to the preset
+* Set to ‘___’ to use the preset-level default notes
+* Preset note overrides trigger note

+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, note can be set by paying a note from a device connected to the set [MIDI learn port](#midi-learn-port).

 > [!IMPORTANT]
 > Onput trigger 1 to 6 and note (1 to 6) are the output trigger mapping for the above selected output preset.
 So, to map a trigger to a preset, first select the output device and output preset, then assign the triggers.
 This is indicated by the orange bar between output device/preset and trigger 1 / note.<br clear="right"/>